GCSE Results 2018

-School Prefect Elena secured a truly superb set of GCSE grades: nine Grade 9s and one Grade 8 (the equivalent of nine A** and one A* grades).
+School Prefect Elena secured a truly superb set of GCSE grades: 10 Grade 9s (the equivalent of A* across all grades).
 A member of the Cranford House community since joining in 2007, Elena not only excelled academically but also capitalised on the myriad opportunities on offer, building excellent leadership skills in leading St Christopher House during her Year 11 studies, visiting Malaysia as part of an intrepid World Challenge expedition and playing Hockey at County and first team level during her time at school.

 Our Head Girl Team, Ella, Mia and Nerea, all performed superbly in their examinations, racking up an amazing 31 passes between them, including 22 Grades 9-7 (Grades A*-A)!
 As well as providing fantastic leadership to younger pupils, all three girls made the most of the all-round education on offer at Cranford House, with Ella performing brilliantly in our Youth Speaks debating teams, Mia excelling herself in prestigious creative writing awards and Nerea showcasing her outstanding acting and singing skills both in school and in professional productions, while also securing Grade 8 Singing.